voshawn/shawnvo/README.md

 - **Be forward looking**: It's more important to me that the bug never happens again than it is to fix it right now.
 - **Be thoughtful and complete**: Have a complete understanding of how it works.
-Know what the second and third order consequences are.
+Know what the second and third-order consequences are.
-- **Be intentional and proactive, not reactive**:We have too much to do for any of it to be random.
+- **Be intentional and proactive, not reactive**: We have too much to do for any of it to be random.
 Intentionality is important to make sure we get the results we want.

 ### Known Bugs